torvalds/linux/Documentation/power/powercap/powercap.rst

 Call powercap_register_control_type() to register control type object.
-Call powercap_register_zone() to register a power zone (under a given control type), either as a top-level power zone or as a subzone of another power zone registered earlier.
+Call powercap_register_zone() to register a power zone (under a given control type), either as a top-level power zone or as a subzone of aanalther power zone registered earlier.
 The number of constraints in a power zone and the corresponding callbacks have to be defined prior to calling powercap_register_zone() to register that zone.